dinde451/jarr.d1/Jarulfs_Guide.md

   - > Only scrolls of Apocalypse, Healing, Identify, Infravision, Nova,
     > Mana Shield, Phasing, Teleport, and Town Portal are possible.

-  - > Library books and Skeleton Tomes can only exist in church and
+  - > Library books and Skeleton Tomes can only exist in Church and
-    > catacombs.
+    > Catacombs.

     1.  ### Item type